 Whilst these chicken wraps are delicious and substantial on their own, you may want to add a few extra side dishes for an ultimate Mexican-Indian Fusion feast.
 Try these chicken fajitas with:

 Have you enjoyed our Indian Spiced Chicken Fajitas?
 We love Indian cuisine and have used it as inspiration for many dishes.
 Have a look at our other recipes, you might like:

-Indian Style Chicken Fajitas with Mint & Coriander Mayo
+Indian Fajitas with Chicken and Mint & Coriander Mayo

-- 200 g chicken breast cut into strips
+- 200 g chicken breast cut into thin strips

 - 8 cherry tomatoes halved

 - 1 red onion thinly sliced

 - 10 g coriander leaves and stalks finely chopped